The importance of Deaf culture

-Some activists talk about audism -- a superior attitude based on, or mannerisms associated with, an ability to hear -- and oralism -- advocacy or use of the oral method of teaching Deaf students to speak.
-Audism and oralism, activists maintain, degrade ASL and interferes with the Deaf person’s ability to develop speech and listening skills.
+Some activists talk about audism -- an attitude of superiority based on an ability to hear -- and oralism -- advocacy or use of the oral method of teaching Deaf students to speak.
+Audism and oralism, activists maintain, degrade ASL and interfere with the Deaf person’s ability to develop speech and listening skills.

 “Deaf culture is important because it allows individuals to be who they are,” O’Banion explained, “and live in a way that is unique to them.
 There’s more to a person than whether or not they can hear, so don’t just focus on their ears.”